 - Creates some 30 podcasts on select conflict situations, in multiple languages

-Over the past eighteen years, Crisis Group’s reports and the advocacy associated with them have had a significant direct impact on conflict prevention, management and resolution across the world.
+For nearly twenty years, Crisis Group’s reports and the advocacy associated with them have had a significant direct impact on conflict prevention, management and resolution across the world.
 Crisis Group has been visible and effective in assisting policymakers determine how best to handle terrorism, nuclear proliferation, impunity for international crimes, trafficking in arms and drugs and other problems associated with fragile or conflict-prone states.
 Increasingly, high-level interlocutors tell Crisis Group that its work in support of international peace and security has become indispensable.

 There are five main ways that Crisis Group plays a key role in preventing and resolving conflict: